 It’s really amazing how they transformed this building with a history of over 400 years into a luxury hotel!
 Each room also has a colorful mural of a famous Greek person that’s contributed to the countries culture.

-At the bar, 10GR Hotel has wines from 250 vineyards from all over Greece.
+The 10GR Hotel bar has wines from 250 vineyards all over Greece.
 The restaurant offers a tasty menu and culinary experience any foodie will enjoy.
-The best part is you’ll be steps away from the Palace of the Grand Master, Hippocrates Square, and so much more!
+The best part is you’ll be steps away from the Palace of the Grand Master, Hippocrates Square, and other great attractions.

-Have any questions on Rhodes Old Town in Greece, or want to share your own experiences?
+Have any questions on Rhodes Old Town in Greece or want to share your own experience?
 Leave us a comment below!

 Safe Travels,